 If you are taking one of Bayer’s birth control pills (Yasmin, Yaz, Beyaz, Safyral) or a generic version, you will want to know about the latest research indicating that these pills have higher risks than other types of oral contraceptives.
-While all birth controls contain the hormones estrogen, progestin, or both, manufactures use different types of each in their products.
+While all birth controls contain the hormones estrogen, progestin, or both, manufacturers use different types of each in their products.
 Bayer’s oral contraceptive products and their generic versions contain drospirenone, a type of progestin hormone not found in most other oral contraceptives.

 The Food and Drug Administration (FDA) has raised questions about the safety of oral contraceptives containing drospirenone.
 While these products effectively prevent pregnancy, there are alarming risks that can be fatal.
 FDA Advisory Committee members discussed the growing evidence that drospirenone increases the risk of blood clots (deep vein thrombosis) more than other forms of progestin.
 Blood clots are dangerous because they can detach from the vein and travel through the blood stream, blocking blood flow to the lungs or brain.
 They can cause disability or death, even in young, healthy women.
 Several families testified at the meeting about the death of their healthy, young daughters as a result of taking Yaz and similar pills made with drospirenone.